ChronoSheets/ChronoSheets-PHP-Client/docs/Api/OrganisationGroupUsersApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
 $request = new \ChronoSheetsClient\ChronoSheetsClientLibModel\CSSetOrganisationGroupUsersRequest(); // \ChronoSheetsClient\ChronoSheetsClientLibModel\CSSetOrganisationGroupUsersRequest | A request object specifying which users belong to an organisation group.
-Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update
+Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update.
+CsvUserIds is a comma separated list of User Ids, e.g. 1,2,3,4
 $xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token

 try {